Skip to main content

 Keeping focus areas top-of-mind

 “We’ve always been an extremely transparent organization, and we didn’t change any of the information we shared.
-We did make sure that people understood why we’re sharing it, and be more thoughtful about telling the story and the broader picture.
-That enabled us to create a greater level of trust, because people understood the context of the information we shared, and they could actually see the outcomes,” explains Hoffman.
+We made sure that people understood why we were sharing it and were more thoughtful about telling the story and the broader picture.
+That enabled us to create a greater level of trust because people understood the context of the information we shared, and they could actually see the outcomes,” explains Hoffman.

 Living a culture of feedback